Images | Particulars | More about | Background and history

 It can be built with an under-the-hull rudder (the most efficient version) for racing/exercise or an aft-mounted rudder and hatches for touring.
 The dimensions are 608x48 cm and the length can be adjusted as usual during setup, with advice on the plans for hulls between 576 and 640 cm.
 The surfski hull is easy to build due to clean, harmonious lines.
-The cockpit structure may seem complicated, but three different methods are indicated on the plans: strip, foam or carbon/fiberglass and a general shape is drawn as a good starting point for individual adjustments.
+The cockpit structure may seem complicated, but three different methods are indicated on the plans: strip, foam or carbon/fiberglass – and the general shape is drawn as a good starting point for individual adjustments.

 A shorter and wider version will be available later – in about six years... (just joking ;-)